 For a reader who knows Taraghi from her nostalgic tone in Scattered Memories scrutinizing each and every detail of her childhood in old Tehran, this beginning is surprising: Where are the traces of that eloquent narrator who recalled her memories through descriptive and vivid images?
 How bitter is the silence of the story-teller who has no more lullabies to sing!
-However, her reticence and stillness begins to melt as her psychiatrist, knowing she is a writer, gives her a stack of papers and some pencils, encouraging her to write her mental journey out instead of keeping it to herself.
+However, her reticence and stillness begin to melt as her psychiatrist, knowing she is a writer, gives her a stack of papers and some pencils, encouraging her to write her mental journey out instead of keeping it to herself.
 After some initial reluctance, she begins to pour out, writing her dreams.
 Feeling more comfortable with the tools, she continues to write entire chapters, each narrating a momentous memory of her life back in Tehran, and finishes the book with “The Last Day”.
-There, the journey of healing the psyche through writing ends.
-She leaves the psychiatric hospital and returns to the ordinary life in which once again she has an appetite, craves a cup of coffee with friends, makes a to-do list, and laughs at delicate gestures of children on the street.
+There, the endeavor of healing the psyche through writing ends.
+She leaves the psychiatric hospital and returns to the ordinary life in which once again she has an appetite, makes a to-do list, and laughs at delicate gestures of children on the street.
 With the book finished, the narrator is reborn to the present moment which has been emancipated from the haunting past.
-She gets past the memory of homeland and the experience of exile and becomes thirsty to absorb life as it flows.
+She gets past the memory of homeland and the experience of exile and absorbs life as it flows.

 Throughout her literary career, Taraghi has portrayed the life of Iranian characters before and after the revolution, focusing on the unfavorable omnipresence of this upheaval through experiencing war, immigration, exile, or alienation.
 However, she considers her work apolitical and rather philosophical.
 In an interview with KCRW’s Bookworm, she explains how her worldview has been shaped through her philosophical preoccupations combined with the poetic vantage point that her Iranian state of mind has been inherited from Iran’s classic poets.
 The outcome of this viewpoint is her obsession to delve into ordinary objects and everyday challenges in order to examine their primordial origins.
 This is how she narrates the literal world to reach the primordial one, portrays ordinary characters to symbolize their archetypal incarnations, and exhibits trivialities to highlight their eternal associations.

 Having read the “double life” of Taraghi’s characters and how they are stuck in and affected by two worlds of being, in exile or in Iran for instance, it may seem confusing not to consider her work political.
 However, a more sophisticated look would reveal broader philosophical layers to discover.
-The narrator in the final chapter of Two Worlds quests for unification with the present moment -with all its colors, smells, and tastes- beyond all the socio-political upheavals that affected her past.
-Just like her, Taraghi narrates the influence of historical events on the lives of Iranian people not to highlight politics but to ponder the underlying human-related concepts which are associated with those events.
+The narrator in the final chapter of Two Worlds quests for unification with the present moment through sensorial connections beyond all the socio-political upheavals that affected her past.
+Just like her, Taraghi narrates the influence of historical events on the lives of Iranian people not only to highlight politics but to ponder the underlying human-related concepts which are associated with or generate those events.

 Short Story Collections